bitdotgames/BHL/README.md

 # **B**e**H**avior **L**anguage

-**bhl** is a programming language specifically tailored for Behavior Trees(BT) coding using familiar imperative style patterns.
-It was presented at the [nucl.ai](https://nucl.ai/) conference in 2016.
+**bhl** is a strictly typed programming language specifically tailored for gameplay logic scripting.
+It combines Behaviour Trees(BT) primitives with familiar imperative style.

+First time it was presented at the [nucl.ai](https://nucl.ai/) conference in 2016.
 Here's the [presentation slides](https://docs.google.com/presentation/d/1As-bw3pY5pLij86j7nf_ycaG0Hb2EqnrwR3R8ID47sQ/edit?usp=sharing).

 Please note that bhl is in alpha state and currently targets only C# platform.
 Nonetheless it has been battle tested in the real world projects and heavily used by BIT.GAMES for mobile games development.